IHAN PILOT PROJECTS

 We implemented the call for funding applications as part of Sitra’s IHAN® – Human-Driven Data Economy focus area, which will run until 2021.
 Some projects started in 2018 and the rest will start in spring 2019.
 All projects will be finished in 2021.

 Projects in progress

-Data follows the patient everywhere is a project that pilots the convenient and reliable use of health data recorded in Finland wherever an international traveller might need to use healthcare services.
+My Travel health, Tokyo 2020 is a project that pilots the convenient and reliable use of health data recorded in Finland wherever an international traveller might need to use healthcare services.
 The project is part of the EU’s Patient Summary Initiative.

 Project parties: Fujitsu, the Social Insurance Institution of Finland (Kela) and the Finnish Ministry of Social Affairs and Health.

 Blood glucose measurement and data sharing for children with diabetes is a project focused on building an ecosystem that allows parents to authorise the use of their children’s health data by schools and youth sports teams, for example.

 Project parties: The Hospital District of Helsinki and Uusimaa (HUS), CGI and the Population Register Centre.

 The Fairdrop consent receipt management solution gives a fresh perspective on granting authorization on the usage of you personal data.
 New dynamic consent model for personal data exchange gives you a wider view and a stronger grip of your data assets.